MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-add-imagedriverpackages-command.md

 ---
-title: Using the add-ImageDriverPackages Command
+title: add-ImageDriverPackages
-description: Windows Commands topic for **** - ms.custom: na
-ms.prod: windows-server
-ms.reviewer: na
-ms.suite: na
-ms.technology: manage-windows-commands
-ms.tgt_pltfrm: na
-ms.topic: article
-ms.assetid: 9dc78909-a4d1-42a2-af8f-21ebcbfe8302
+description: Windows Commands topic for add-ImageDriverPackages, which adds driver packages from the driver store to a boot image. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 9dc78909-a4d1-42a2-af8f-21ebcbfe8302
 author: coreyp-at-msft